kikitech2/WEBDEV_POE/README.md

 # 3. Strengths and weakness (PART 1)

 •	The website features a modern colour scheme and artistic navigation, but it lacks a variety of images.
 It primarily shows the owner, his business, and its location.
-•	Dr. Kathan also manages a family doctor business with a poorly developed website that has received complaints regarding reception staff and inexperienced doctors.
+•	I have analysed an oncology website featuring Dr. Kathan who manages a family doctor business with a poorly developed website that has received complaints regarding reception staff and inexperienced doctors.
+His webiste guided me on how to build my own cancer website as well as important information about cancer and how to embrace cancer patients.
 •	The main website only displays four patient reviews, making it appear inactive.
 It needs regular updates to include more feedback and reflect ongoing operations.
 •	The site provides valuable content, including news articles on the latest radiotherapy technology and explanations of various cancer therapies and treatments.